 - USDA Senior Farmers Market Nutrition Program coupons

-These coupons allow seniors to receive up to $50 in coupons at senior centers and nutrition centers.
-Coupons can be used at Cleveland Clinic Community Farmers Markets operated by the North Union Farmers Market Association.
+Seniors can receive up to $50 in coupons at senior centers and nutrition centers and at Cleveland Clinic Community Farmers Markets operated by the North Union Farmers Market Association.
 Call 216.621.8010 for participating Northeast Ohio locations.